-To understand when you need to take ownership of fixing a drainage issue and when it becomes the water company’s responsibility to do so, you need to know whether the drains in question are private or shared (public sewer).
+To understand when you need to take ownership of fixing a drainage issue and when it becomes the water company's responsibility to do so, you need to know whether the drains in question are private or shared (public sewer).
 No matter where you are located, below we have laid out guidelines for who is responsible for shared drains UK wide, private drains, as well as drains and sewers that are the water company's responsibility.

 Private drains are the drains connected directly within your house and up to your property’s boundary.
 If one of these drains becomes blocked, needs repairing or requires general maintenance then it is your responsibility to rectify the problem.
 A private drain only serves you.

 At Metro Rod, we can help you identify where the problem is located and resolve your drainage issue or refer you to the local water company if the problem is with a sewer or shared asset.

 To see our list of domestic drain care, repair and unblocking services click here.